Biology Option

 - Some courses offered in other Faculties will not be considered for credit toward a BSc; so, students should see their advisor for course approval.

-- Registration in online third and fourth year Biology courses reqires permission of an academic advisor, and is normally limited to 9 ch.
+- Registration is online thir and fourth year Biology courses reqires permission of an academic advisor, and is normally limited to 9 ch.

 There are two honours programs: Honours by Course and Honours by Thesis.
 Students must have (and maintain) a minimum CGPA of 3.0 to be accepted in and remain in either program.

-The process to pursue an Honours by Thesis typically begins near the end of the Year 2.
-Through conversation with your academic advisor you will 1) select courses that are required for the Biology Honours program, and 2) plan to take enough credit hours to allow for completion of the Honours program (144 ch) by the end of Year 4.
-Instructions for official application to the Honours by Thesis will be communicated to students in Year 3 of the program.
-Students will submit their application to biohonours@unb.ca.
+The process to purue an Honours by Thesis typically begins near the end of the Year 2.
+Through conversation with your academic advisor you will 10 select courses that are required for the Biology Honours program, and 2) plan to take enough credit hours to allow for completion of the Honours program (144 ch) by the end of Year 4.
+Instructions for official application to the Honours by Thesis will be communicated to students in Year 3 of the program, at which time students should approach members of the Biology faculty about potential positions.
+Students should submit their application to biohonours@unb.ca normally before March 15th of the academic year prior to their proposed project (though advanced planning may be required to facilitate field work during the summer months, etc.)

 Third and Fourth Years